drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 cosmwasm-std = "~1.0.0-beta" # E.g. {package-name} = "{package_version}"
 ```

-If the package hasn't been published to [crates.io](https://crates.io/), it can be declared as a dependency if you instruct the compiler where to look for it.
-We can do that by adding a `path` parameter to a folder where that package's code exists.
+If the package hasn't been published to [crates.io](https://crates.io/), it can be declared as a dependency if you instruct the compiler where to find it.
+You can do this by adding a `path` parameter to the folder where that package's code is stored.
 If no package, of the specified name and version, exists at that path, your Rust project won't compile.

 ```yaml
 [dependencies]